-An alumnus of the Jawaharlal Nehru University, New Delhi with PhD from the Australian National University, Canberra, Prof. Galla is currently Professor of Inclusive Cultural Leadership & Founding Director of the International Centre for Inclusive Cultural Leadership (ICICL), and Dean of Faculty Development & Leadership, Anant National University, Ahmedabad, India; and Founding Executive Director, International Institute for the Inclusive Museum, Australia/India/USA.
+Professor and UNESCO Chair on Inclusive Museums and Sustainable Heritage Development.
+An alumnus of the Jawaharlal Nehru University, New Delhi with PhD from the Australian National University, Canberra, Dr. Amareswar Galla is currently Professor of Inclusive Cultural Leadership and Founding Director of the International Centre for Inclusive Cultural Leadership (ICICL); and Dean of Faculty Development and Leadership, Anant National University, Ahmedabad, India.
+He is the Founding Executive Director of the International Institute for the Inclusive Museum, Australia/India/USA and and Emeritus Faculty, Australian National University, Canberra, Australia.
 Until recently he was a Visiting Professor at the School of Planning and Architecture, Vijayawada, a National Institution of Importance, Ministry of Human Resource Development, India.
 He lived and worked as the Chief Curator in Amaravathi Heritage Town and its Amaravathi Heritage Centre and Museum.
 He was the Editor and Producer of the flagship project and publication to celebrate the 40th Anniversary of the 1972 World Heritage Convention launched in Kyoto, Japan.

 In the past two decades, Amar has been the full Professor of the World Heritage and Sustainable Development at the University of Split located in the World Heritage City of Split; first full Professor of Museum Studies in Australia at the University of Queensland, Brisbane; and prior to that he was the full Professor and Director of Sustainable Heritage Development Programs, Research School of Pacific and Asian Studies, Australian National University, Canberra.
 He has held prestigious visitorships at several institutions in the past including the Smithsonian and more recently as the Honorary Professor at the Global Change Institute, the University of Queensland